 Several players from different backgrounds try to cope with the pressures of playing football at a major university.
 Each deals with the pressure differently, some turn to drinking, others to drugs, and some to studying.

 A Long Island psychotherapist's personal life unravels when she finds her husband cheating.
 Diving fully into her work, Dr. Dani Santino soon finds herself as the most sought-after ...
 See full summary »

 Seth Winnick has it all: a successful career in television, good friends, and a passionate relationship with beautiful Chelsea.
 However, when he fails to make a timely marriage proposal, Chelsea tries to make his life hell.

 Due to NCAA sanctions, the Texas State University Fightin' Armadillos must form a football team from their actual student body, with no scholarships to help, to play their football schedule.
 With fewer players than most teams, the makeshift team must overcome obstacles that the best teams in the country couldn't deal with.
-Using a 34 year old quarterback, a female placekicker and a gang of misfits, Ed "Straight Arrow" Genero must take his team to play the number one Texas Colts.
+Using a thirty-four-year-old quarterback, a female placekicker, and a gang of misfits, Ed "Straight Arrow" Genero must take his team to play the number one Texas Colts.
 Written by

 Was this review helpful to you?